Albuquerque International Sunport: Facilities

-Albuquerque International Sunport Airport covers 2039 acre and has three runways.
-In the year ending February 28, 2022, the airport had 134,024 aircraft operations with an average of 367 per day: 29% scheduled commercial, 20% air taxi, 36% general aviation and 15% military.
-As of February 2022, there were 205 fixed-wing aircraft and 33 helicopters based at the airport, 48 (20%) of which were military-affiliated.
+The Albuquerque International Sunport covers 2039 acre and has three runways.
+In the year ending February 28, 2022, the Sunport had 134,024 aircraft operations with an average of 367 per day: 29% scheduled commercial, 20% air taxi, 36% general aviation and 15% military.
+As of February 2022, there were 205 fixed-wing aircraft and 33 helicopters based at the Sunport, 48 (20%) of which were military-affiliated.
 ABQ's terminal, which was expanded in the late 1980s, and again to its present size in 1996, encompasses 574,000 sq ft (53,300 m2) of space.
-The airport has a Pueblo Revival style passenger terminal which houses two concourses and an area for commuter airline gates.
+The Sunport has a Pueblo Revival style passenger terminal which houses two concourses and an area for commuter airline gates.

-The largest passenger aircraft scheduled into Albuquerque is the Airbus A321, operated by Delta Air Lines on flights to Atlanta.
-American Airlines, Alaska Airlines, and Frontier Airlines occasionally operate Airbus A321's as equipment swaps.
-The largest regular passenger aircraft used to be the Boeing 757-200 operated by Delta Airlines, who flew the aircraft to and from Atlanta, Cincinnati, and Minneapolis.
-The largest commercial aircraft the Sunport usually sees is a FedEx or UPS Boeing 767-300, replacing the latter's McDonnell Douglas DC-10 McDonnell Douglas MD-11 that now only fly in on rare occasions.
+The largest passenger aircraft scheduled into Albuquerque is the Boeing 737-900ER, operated by Delta Air Lines on flights to Atlanta.
+American Airlines occasionally operates Airbus A321's as equipment swaps.
+The largest regular passenger aircraft used to be the Boeing 757-200 and McDonnell Douglas MD-90, both operated by Delta, who flew the aircraft to and from Atlanta, Cincinnati, and Minneapolis.
+The largest commercial aircraft the Sunport usually sees is a FedEx or UPS Boeing 767-300, replacing the latter's McDonnell Douglas DC-10 and McDonnell Douglas MD-11 that now only fly in on rare occasions.
 The largest passenger aircraft to have ever flown in is the Boeing 747-400 which was operated by Atlas Air on a military charter flight on January 27, 2021.
-Boeing 777, of which some flying for United Airlines have been diverted to the Sunport from Denver International Airport on a couple of occasions.
+Another large aircraft, the Boeing 777 flying for United Airlines, has been diverted to the Sunport from Denver International Airport on several occasions.

-In 2013 the aerial firefighting company, 10 Tanker Air Carrier, moved its headquarters to Albuquerque and currently have four DC-10 large air tankers based out of Albuquerque International Sunport.
+In 2013, the aerial firefighting company, 10 Tanker Air Carrier, moved its headquarters to Albuquerque and currently have four DC-10 large air tankers based out of the Albuquerque International Sunport.

-The largest aircraft of any type to regularly visit the Sunport is the C-5 Galaxy.
-In 1974 and again from 1982 through 1992 the airport had scheduled Trans World Airlines Lockheed L-1011s.
-The largest aircraft to have ever visited the Sunport is the Antonov An-124, of which some have landed at the airport on a couple of extremely rare occasions.
+The largest aircraft of any type to regularly visit ABQ is the C-5 Galaxy.
+In 1974, and again from 1982 through 1992, the Sunport had scheduled Trans World Airlines Lockheed L-1011s.
+The largest aircraft to have ever visited the Sunport is the Antonov An-124, of which some have landed at ABQ on a couple of extremely rare occasions.